j6k4m8/en600.468-final/report/report.md

 I also wrote this front-end to be compatible with the Linux binaries distributed on the MOSES website [here](http://www.statmt.org/moses/RELEASE-3.0/binaries/linux-64bit/linux-64bit.tgz).
 To use this binary instead, you can run the `configure-from-binary.sh` script.
 (Note that on an AWS ec2 m3.medium local to Virginia, this download took 10 minutes.)

 You will need XMLRPC-C, which is available on SourceForge.
-To download this, you can use the `install-xmlrpc.sh` script.<sup id="r-xmlrpc">[1](f-xmlrpc)</sup>
+To download this, you can use the `install-xmlrpc.sh` script.
+If you have trouble reproducing my successes, please feel free to reach out and I'll help you as best as I can.

 ### Test Data Download and Configuration
 Use the `scripts/tests/test-model.sh` script to download and untar some demo data.

 ### `casmacat` Installation
 After xmlrpc-c has been installed and configured, mosesserver should operate out of the box.
-The next step is to install and configure [casmacat](https://github.com/casmacat/moses-mt-server/tree/master/python_server).
+The next step is to install and configure [moses-mt-server](https://github.com/casmacat/moses-mt-server/tree/master/python_server).

-I use casmacat as a go-between between mosesserver and the JSON interface that Goshen accesses.
-Install casmacat with `scripts/install/install-casmacat.sh`.
+I use casmacat's moses-mt-server as a go-between between mosesserver and the JSON interface that Goshen accesses.
+Install the suite with `scripts/install/install-casmacat.sh`.
 (You can also manually clone this repository.)

 Note that pip is installed in this step, which is then used to install cherrypy, Levenshtein, and other required libraries.

-casmacat can then be run with `run/runserver-casmacat.sh`.
+The moses-mt-server can then be run with `run/runserver-casmacat.sh`.

 ### The Whole Enchilada
 If you want to have a good day instead of a bad day (e.g. me installing everything on 14.04 a few weeks ago), run `the-whole-enchilada.sh` from the root of the scripts directory.
 I can guarantee with 0.4% confidence that this will work for you right out of the box.

-## Running casmacat over mosesserver
+## Running casmacat's moses-mt-server over mosesserver
 Start `mosesserver` with your specified model configuration file.
 If you want to get off the ground quickly, use `scripts/run/runserver-europarl`, which uses the EuroParl corpus as its model source.

 You now have `mosesserver` running locally on port 8080.
-Next, we'll run casmacat.
+Next, we'll run casmacat's moses-mt-server.

 You can either run the server as per the casmacat documentation, or you can simply run `runserver-casmacat.sh`.